Akutapi/StorjToolsService/README.md

 ## Installation

 1. Download the installer from the [releases page](https://github.com/Akutapi/StroJLogService/releases).
+     ⚠ Note: The installer uses a private certificate for signing, so it may be flagged as untrusted software.
+     To proceed, you might need to manually confirm the installation.
 2. Run the installer and follow the on-screen instructions to complete the installation.
 3. The installer will automatically set up and start the Storj Tools Service.